vlahm/Chime/Chime/README.rst

 ~~~~~~~~~~~~~~~~~~~
 | All you need is: ``pip install chime``

-| If for some reason that doesn't work...
+| If for some reason that doesn't work (e.g. bell sound is not audible)...

 1. Navigate to
    https://github.com/vlahm/linux_utils/tree/master/Chime/dist